JuliusBoateng/cstrivia/README.md

 ## Design Approach

-This app minimizes server interaction after puzzle is loaded:
+The backend delivers all necessary puzzle data in the initial HTTP response:

-- django server renders and serves complete puzzle data upfront
+- The Django server sends the complete puzzle state upfront, including the solution
-- all puzzle interaction (input, validation, navigation) happens client-side
+- Solving logic (input handling, validation, and navigation) runs entirely in the client
-- no additional HTTP requests are made during solving
+- No additional HTTP requests are made during solving (zero round-trips after load)
-- progress is stored locally in session storage
+- User progress is stored locally via session storage

-This keeps the backend simple and reduces runtime load, at the cost of server-side validation and persistence.
+This design keeps the backend simple and makes solving feel more responsive by eliminating network round-trips, at the cost of server-side validation and persistence.

 ## Tech Stack
 - Backend: Python, Django